-My mission is to offer an empathetic presence to work alongside you in raising awareness of areas for growth, liberation, and acceptance within you.
+My mission is to offer an empathetic presence to work alongside individuals in and out of relationships in raising awareness of areas for growth, liberation, and acceptance within themselves.
 You are the best expert in how you experience the world and I am committed to learning.
-Therapy is intergenerational and reverberates across communities.
+Therapy is intergenerational, work with individuals or relationships affect the systems they are a part of and reverberates across communities.
 I see my practice as a molecule in the vast ecosystem of collective change.

 Kelsey specializes in…